omart075/Markerless-AR/README.md

   * There are a few different algorithms used for feature detecting such as ORB, SURF, SIFT.
 In this project we use ORB.
 Once the keypoints are found, we extract the descriptors.
 The descriptor is a vector that contains information about the feature point.

-  * The matching of feature points detect is done using a knnMatch which does a search of the nearest neighbor from one set of descriptors to another set.
-Afterwards, a ratio test is applied to filter out outliers based on
+  * The matching of feature points is done using a knnMatch which does a search of the nearest neighbor from one set of descriptors to another set.
+Afterwards, a ratio test is applied to filter out outliers based on distance between the two matches being compared.

+# 3. Find Homography
+  * With the above filtered set of matched feature points, we can now calculate the homography.
+A homography is a 3x3 transformation matrix that maps the points of one image to another if they are part of the same planar surface.

+  * If we wanted to, we could refine the homography by applying a warping perspective on the scene using the homography and reapplying the feature matching and descriptor extraction.

+# 4. Calculate Camera Intrinsic and Extrinsic Matrices
+  * The camera intrinsic matrix (referred to as K) is a 3x3 matrix used to transform 3d camera coordinates to 2d homogeneous image coordinates.
+The matrix is made up of the focal length (fx and fy), the principal point offsets (x0 and y0), and axis skew (s).
+This matrix can be calculated based on some assumptions but the focal length must be found with a specific calibration method.
+You can also obtain the entire matrix by calibrating the camera with a chessboard, which OpenCV provides a built in function just for that.

+  * The camera extrinsic matrix ([R|t]) is a 4x3 matrix